flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch02-GettingStarted.md

 When you download the .zip file from the flowable.org website, the REST application can be found in the *wars* folder.
 You’ll need a servlet container, such as [Tomcat](http://tomcat.apache.org//), [Jetty](http://www.eclipse.org/jetty//), and so on, to run the WAR file.

+>Note: The flowable-rest.war is based on Spring Boot, which means that it supports the Tomcat / Jetty servlet containers supported by Spring Boot.

 When using Tomcat the steps are as follows:

 -   Download and unzip the latest and greatest Tomcat zip file (choose the 'Core' distribution from the Tomcat website).